aspose-pdf/Aspose.PDF-Products/pdf/net/unlock/pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Unlock PDF File Using C#" %}}

- In order to remove protection PDF file, weвЂ™ll use [Aspose.PDF for .NET](https://products.aspose.com/pdf/net) API which is a feature-rich, powerful and easy to use document protection API for C# platform.
+ In order to remove protection PDF file, we’ll use [Aspose.PDF for .NET](https://products.aspose.com/pdf/net) API which is a feature-rich, powerful and easy to use document protection API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.pdf)